Althorix50/LocuSense_repo/home-assistant/matter/README.md

    Typically you will either:
    - Scan a **Matter QR code** shown on the E-Ink display / label, or
    - Use a **numeric setup code**.
+   - In the STM32 console you can confirm radio selection with `INFO COMMS` before attempting commissioning.

 2. In Home Assistant, go to: